Skip to Main Content

 - Is full contact information including a physical address, phone numbers, and e-mail addresses provided?
 Be wary of journals that only provide a web contact form.

 - Use Google Maps to search for the address.
 Look at the street view of the address.
-Does the building look like the type of space you would except a reputable journal to use?
+Does the building look like the type of space you would expect a reputable journal to use?

 - Lack of Editors or Editorial Board: